 In terms of height, Thorpe Park is slightly taller of the two amusement parks: in other words, more extended drops.
 Alton Towers, which opened in 1980, has a maximum elevation of 116 metres (381 feet).
 The rides at each park are similar in design and include roller coasters, swings, and family-friendly attractions.

 Alton Towers vs Thorpe Park Ride Comparison

 Another key difference between Alton tellers vs Thorpe Park is the number of rides each park offers and the type of ride each park has.
-For example, Thorpe Park has many more roller coasters than its northern competitor.
-It also has attractions such as The Carnage Coaster and The Swarm, which you won’t find at its sister park.
+For example, Alton Towers has more roller coasters than its northern competitor.
+Whereas Thorpe Park has attractions such as The Carnage Coaster and The Swarm, which you won’t find at its sister park.
 That being said, Nemesis, an inverted coaster at Alton Towers, is one of the world’s top 50 steel roller coasters and has been on this list since its launch.

 Alton Towers Resort is known for its roller coasters, but Thorpe Park offers a more diverse range of rides, including several that are unique to the park.
 Alton Towers’ coasters tend to be taller and faster than their rivals.
 However, the Thorpe resort park coasters tend to be smoother and have longer lines.
 Both parks offer a wide range of amusement park experiences, but each has particular strengths.

 Both parks were initially built in the late 1800s as Victorian-era theme parks.
 However, unlike Thorpe Park, rebuilt after a fire in 2003, Alton Towers underwent a multimillion-pound refurbishment in 2007 that added new rides and attractions.

 Both parks are part of the Merlin Entertainment Group, a bonus if you invest in the Merlin Annual Pass.

 What are the pros and cons of each theme park?